 Ayurveda is an ancient way of treating diseases and ailments.
 It originated in India about 5000 years ago.
 It’s just not a treatment or some herbal medicinal cure but a way of living our lives.
 It stresses the oneness of soul, mind, and body.
 There should be balance and harmony among them to stay healthy.
-In fact, Ayurveda can be thought of as the “science of life” according to this traditional system of medicine and cure.
+In fact, Ayurveda is the “science of life” according to this traditional system of medicine and cure.

 Major targets in cancer therapy

-There have been studies conducted on cancer in the last 50 years and many targets have been identified so far.
-One important thing is the understanding of cell signalling pathways which play a vital role in suppressing tumour formation.
+One important thing is the understanding of cell signalling pathways which play a vital role in suppressing tumor formation.
 Let’s discuss some of the signalling pathways.

 NF-κB activation pathway and its role in tumour formation

 NF-κB is the protein that acts as a binder to a common sequence motif in DNA.
 It plays a crucial role in many cellular processes such as survival of the cells, adhesion of the cells, inflammation, growth, and so on.
-It is affected by a number of factors including carcinogens like cigarette smoke.
+A number of factors including carcinogens like cigarette smoke affect this.

 AP-1 activation pathway and role in chemoprevention

 Activated protein-1 (AP-1) is another target factor that affects and regulates the expression of several genes linked with cell formation and differentiation while the growth and development of any organism.
-Its activation is seen in tumour formation as well as in malignant transformation.
+Its activation is in tumor as well as in malignant transformation.

 Other pathways and factors

-Apart from these pathways, several other factors might play a key role in tumour formation and proliferation.
+Apart from these pathways, several other factors might play a key role in tumor formation and proliferation.
 These are the growth factor pathway, JAK-STAT pathway, multi-drug resistance, role of angiogenesis, and cyclins.